DendrouLab/panpipes/docs/install.md

 ```

 4. Add the osx-64 channel to the environment, then install Python and R
-Because not all R packages are available via the ARM64 channel, we need to specify the osx-64 channel to install all required R packages.
+Because not all R packages are available via the ARM64 channel, we need to specify the osx-64 channel to install all required R packages:

 ```bash
 conda config --env --set subdir osx-64 mamba install python=3.10 r-base=4.3.0
 ```

-5. Install dependencies
+5. Install R dependencies and panpipes itself:

 ```bash
 conda install -c conda-forge r-tidyverse r-optparse r-ggforce r-ggraph r-xtable r-hdf5r r-clustree r-cowplot